BAISD-CC/Weave/README.md

 This SRS is structured to cover the following:

-- **Section 1: Introduction** — Overview and foundational information about Relay and this document
+- **Section 1: Introduction** — Overview and foundational information about Weave and this document
 - **Section 2: Product Overview** — Describes the system from a user and system perspective
 - **Section 3: Requirements** — Detailed software requirements, including interfaces, functions, and constraints
 - **Section 4: Verification** — Planned strategies for verifying compliance with the requirements
 - **Section 5: Appendices** — Additional supporting information or future expansion notes

-This structure follows the IEEE standard format and is intended to guide both the development and review process of the Relay project.
+This structure follows the IEEE standard format and is intended to guide both the development and review process of the Weave project.

 ## 2. Product Overview

-This section outlines the context, capabilities, limitations, and assumptions surrounding the development and deployment of the Relay system.
-Relay is positioned as a foundational component of the high school programming classroom's digital infrastructure, serving both instructional and student needs via a centralized API.
+This section outlines the context, capabilities, limitations, and assumptions surrounding the development and deployment of the Weave system.
+Weave is positioned as a foundational component of the high school programming classroom's digital infrastructure, serving both instructional and student needs via a centralized API.

 ### 2.1 Product Perspective

-Relay is a replacement and expansion of the previously developed "Wayback Machine" project archive.
-Unlike its predecessor, Relay is designed as a modular, extensible, and API-driven backend platform.
+Weave is a replacement and expansion of the previously developed "Wayback Machine" project archive.
+Unlike its predecessor, Weave is designed as a modular, extensible, and API-driven backend platform.
 It is intended to serve as the data and service layer for various frontend classroom tools, student assignments, and administrative functions.

-Relay is self-contained but may interact with external systems, such as GitHub, Active Directory services, and future classroom tools that consume its public APIs.
+Weave is self-contained but may interact with external systems, such as GitHub, Active Directory services, and future classroom tools that consume its public APIs.

 Subsystems include: